ANSSI-FR/Open-ISO7816-Stack/README.md

 #TARGET_DEFINE=TARGET_STM32F407
 ```

-2. In the ./lib directory open the Makefile and uncomment the lines corresponding to your target :
+2. In the ./lib directory open the Makefile and uncoment the lines corresponding to your target :

 ``` shell
 # Target can be stm32f407, stm32f411.